 Introduction

 Remote Procedure Call (RPC) is a well-established technology for distributed computing.
+It enables communicating programs across different systems and networks to perform remote procedures seamlessly.
 The technology provides the solution to a fundamental problem in distributed computing, which is: how to execute a program remotely over the network on a different computer reachable over a network.
+Despite its advantages, RPC is vulnerable to partial failures, such as network failures or server crashes disrupting execution.

 What is a Remote Procedure Call (RPC)?

 Remote Procedure Call is a software communication protocol that one program can use to request a service from a program located in another computer on a network without having to understand the network’s details.
 RPC is used to call other processes on remote systems like a local system.
+However, unlike local calls—which are faster, more reliable, and do not involve network communication—remote calls introduce network latency and are inherently slower due to the need to transfer data across the network.
 A procedure call is also sometimes known as a function call or a subroutine call.

 RPC uses the client-server model.
 The requesting program is a client, and the service-providing program is the server.
 Like a local procedure call, an RPC is a synchronous operation requiring the requesting program to be suspended until the results of the remote procedure are returned.
 However, the use of lightweight processes or threads that share the same address space enables multiple RPCs to be performed concurrently.